 Chairman Robert Wennekes is now Honorary Chairman.
-In August 2019, Professor Wennekes went into retirement.
-He sold the Academy.
-Professor Wennekes will however remain a trainer at The International Butler Academy for many years to come.
+In August 2019, Professor Wennekes went into retirement and sold the Academy.

 Professor Robert Wennekes (1958) grew up in a hard-working hospitality family.
 Destined to follow in his father's footsteps, Professor Wennekes found the hospitality industry not satisfying.
 In his early twenties, he started working as a butler, personal assistant and executive manager for an American billionaire in the USA.
 Professor Wennekes stayed with this employer for six years.
 He then moved back to Europe.
 Professor Wennekes moved to Austria where he became head butler for one of Austria's most prominent families.
 Later Professor Wennekes became head butler at the American Embassy in Germany.
 There he received an official framed certificate from the US White House for "Outstanding Service".

 Professor Wennekes left the US Embassy when he was recruited by Egon Zehnder in Germany to head up a division for the recruitment and training of domestic staff.
 He headed this division for three years and then acquired it.
 This was the start of his own recruitment company.
 In 1999, Professor Wennekes recognized the great difficulty of finding high quality and professional butlers for his clients.
 As his clients were depending on him for the recruitment of such staff, Professor Wennekes decided to use his experience and knowledge to open The International Butler Academy so students could then be placed with his international clients.
 Today The International Butler Academy is internationally recognized as the number one school in the world for the recruitment and training of top butling and private service staff.